-- 23. Voice service providers must file robocall mitigation certifications via a portal on the Commission's website that we will establish for this purpose.93 The Order also requires voice service providers filing certifications to provide the following identification information in the portal on the Commission's website: - (1) the voice service provider's business name(s) and primary address; - (2) other business names in use by the voice service provider; - (3) all business names previously used by the voice service provider; - (4) whether a voice service provider is a foreign voice service provider; and - (5) the name, title, department, business address, telephone number, and email address of a central point of contact within the company responsible for addressing robocall-mitigation-related issues.94 - 24.
-The Order also requires voice service providers to submit to the Commission any necessary updates regarding any of the information they filed in the certification process within 10 business days.95 The Order extends this certification requirement to foreign voice service providers that use U.S. North American Numbering Plan numbers that pertain to the United States to send voice traffic to residential and business subscribers in the United States and wish to be listed in the database.96 - 25.
+- (1) the voice service provider's business name(s) and primary address; - (2) other business names in use by the voice service provider; - (3) all business names previously used by the voice service provider; - (4) whether a voice service provider is a foreign voice service provider; and - (5) the name, title, department, business address, telephone number, and email address of a central point of contact within the company responsible for addressing robocall-mitigation-related issues.94 - 24.
+The Order also requires voice service providers to submit to the Commission any necessary updates regarding any of the information they filed in the certification process within 10 business days.
+95 The Order extends this certification requirement to foreign voice service providers that use U.S. North American Numbering Plan numbers to send voice traffic to U.S. subscribers and wish to be listed in the database.
+96 - 25.
 The Order also adopts rules in accordance with our proposal to require that, in order to receive a voluntary exemption from our implementation mandate, a voice service provider must file a certification reflecting that it is in a reasonably foreseeable position to meet certain implementation goals, and that, in order to maintain that exemption, a provider must make a later filing reflecting its achievement of those goals it stated it was in a reasonably foreseeable position to meet.97 The requirement of such certifications entails new reporting, recordkeeping, and other compliance requirements for voice service providers.
-Specifically, we require that each voice service provider that wishes to qualify for the voluntary exemption from our implementation mandate must have an officer of the voice service provider sign a compliance certificate stating, under penalty of perjury, that the officer has personal knowledge that the company meets each of the stated criteria.98 We also require the voice service provider to submit an accompanying statement explaining, in detail, how the company meets each of the prongs of each applicable exemption so that the Commission can verify the accuracy of the certification.
-99 We also require that these certifications be filed no later than December 1, 2020, and that all certifications and supporting statements be filed electronically in WC Docket No. 20-68, Exemption from Caller ID Authentication Requirements, in the Commission's Electronic Comment Filing System (ECFS).
+Specifically, we require that each voice service provider that wishes to qualify for the voluntary exemption from our implementation mandate must have an officer, as an agent of the voice service provider, sign a compliance certificate stating that the officer has personal knowledge that the company meets each of the stated criteria.
+98 We also require the voice service provider to submit an accompanying statement explaining, in detail, how the company is working to accomplish the four prongs of the exemption.99 We also require that these certifications be filed no later than December 1, 2020, and that all certifications and supporting statements be filed electronically in WC Docket No. 20-68, Exemption from Caller ID Authentication Requirements, in the Commission's Electronic Comment Filing System (ECFS).
 100 Voice service providers that receive an exemption are further required to file a second certification by a deadline specified in a Public Notice issued by the Wireline Competition Bureau no later than three months after June 30, 2021, stating whether they, in fact, achieved the implementation goal to which they previously committed.
 101 The certification must be filed electronically in WC Docket No. 20-68, Exemption from Caller ID Authentication Requirements, in ECFS subject to the same allowance for confidentiality and requirements for sworn signatures and detailed support as the initial certifications.
-102 Voice service providers that certified in December of 2020 that they have already fully implemented the necessary STIR/SHAKEN requirements, and for which the Bureau accepted the certification, need not file a second certification.103 This second filing is required only from those voice service providers that have not yet "fully implemented" STIR/SHAKEN by the time of their initial December 2020 certification, but have committed to doing so by June 30, 2021.104
+102 Voice service providers that certified in December of 2020 that they have already fully implemented the necessary STIR/SHAKEN requirements, and for which the